Photo Credit: pexels

 Tip #1: Start with your social media and social networking accounts

 The first place to start is with your social media platforms.
 If you’ve been thinking about deleting your Facebook account, now is the time to take the big plunge.
 Facebook collects an alarming amount of data about you (and your friends), and then often shares this data with third-party companies (such as advertisers or data brokers).
 If you can’t quite bring yourself to delete your Facebook account, at least check your privacy settings.
 You need to make sure that you turn off the Facebook data spigot.
-The same goes with any other social media or social networking accounts that you use – including Tumblr, Reddit, Twitter, Instagram or Snapchat.
+The same goes with any other social media or social networking accounts that you use – including TikTok, Reddit, Twitter, Instagram or Snapchat.

 Tip #2: Do a Google search of yourself to see what shows up